 These instructions are for fecal transplant at home using an enema bag or bucket hung on a wall, which will maximise flow up the colon from the force of gravity.
 If you are in a hurry, syringes and enema bottles can also be used but do try to use the enema bag method as often as possible, for maximum effect.
 These are solo DIY instructions and do not require assistance from another person.

-- An enema bag, bucket or bottle ( can be bought here and here and here and here and here and here.
+- Enema bag or bucket.
+You can buy these products here and here and here and here and here and here

 - A heavy duty adhesive hook

 - A cheap blender or zip lock bag